nikolai6767/pallas-analysis/README.md

 run
  ```cd pallas-analysis``` and
 ```source build_pallas_eztrace/setup_all.sh```
-to build and install pallas and eztrace.
+to build and install pallas and eztrace with all needed variables.

 Be carefull, you may have to use pallas installed OTF2 library.